pietrushnic/openwebrtc-wiki/Building-OpenWebRTC-with-Cerbero.md

     ./cerbero-uninstalled -c config/osx-x86-64.cbc package openwebrtc

 #### iOS universal (armv7, armv7s, arm64, x86) build

+**NOTE:** You **MUST** build for your host first before cross-compiling for Android/iOS.
+This is because some of the build results are re-used for cross-compiling.

     ./cerbero-uninstalled -c config/cross-ios-universal.cbc package openwebrtc

 #### Android build

+**NOTE:** You **MUST** build for your host first before cross-compiling for Android/iOS.
+This is because some of the build results are re-used for cross-compiling.

     ./cerbero-uninstalled -c config/cross-android-armv7.cbc package openwebrtc

 ## Using the results